 Museums in ChennaiChennai is a city which is very known for its culture, architecture and museums in India.
-There are a number of museums in Chennai; the first government funded museum, was opened in Chennai in the year 1851.
-There are a number of museums, and some of the most famous ones are the art museums, that have a rich collection of paintings and sculptures.
+There are a number of museums in Chennai.
+The first government funded museum, was opened in Chennai in the year 1851.

 The museum is a distance of half a kilometre from the Egmore railway Station and is 2 kilometres away from the Central Railway Station.
 It is situated at a distance of 20 Kilometers from Meenambakkam AirPort.

 The museum of Fort St George is a very famous museum in Chennai, which are often visited by tourist around the world.

 Many of the objects on display are items that were used for the war, such as; pistols, cannons, swords and daggers.

 Regional Railway Museum in ChennaiThis museum came into existence in the year 2002 and is located in Perambur.
 The museum houses a number of vintage coaches and steam engines.

 Tourists, who travel to Chennai, are not aware of the presence of this museum and it is in the need for more publicity.

 At present this museum has joy rides for children, so that they can learn about our rich history and the artifacts that date back, during the British rule.